 Outlander series 3 location

-Another one of my favourite spots in the city is Glasgow University, one of the oldest in the English speaking world.
+Another one of my favourite Glasgow Outlander locations is Glasgow University, one of the oldest in the English-speaking world.

 It almost looks like something straight out of the Harry Potter books and some of the buildings could totally pass off as Hogwarts too!

 So, what does it have to do with Outlander?
 Well, when Frank gets a job at Harvard University, Claire and Frank both move to Boston.